 - Performs translations across apps

 It comes with a camera translation feature, which works for major Asian characters (Japanese, Korean, and Chinese).
 As such, it’s one of the best translation apps in the Asian market.
 It can translate text messages, voice, as well as conversational translations.
 It is also capable of copying and sharing translated texts through email, SMS, pdf file, and social media.
+If you want to maximize accessibility, you can use a PDF to Flipbook converter to create an interactive version of the translation.
 When you translate speech, the voice output can be set to male or female and can be slowed down for easier emulation.
 This is a great feature for those who want to learn how to speak a new language.
 For learning on the go, install this app on your apple watch!
 This feature-rich translator could use an offline mode, though, just like most other major translator apps and also features alternative translations.

 - Free translation app for Android and iOS

 - Supports text and speech translations in 90 languages

 - Camera translation capable of translating some Asian characters

 - Can translate and copy translations across apps

 - Male and female voices for speech translation with the ability to slow down speech speed

 This is one of the best translation apps on Google Play and iTunes.
 It is one of the best free translation apps and language dictionary apps that can translate text messages, voice-to-voice, as well as text-to-voice translations.
 With more than 100 languages supported, iTranslate is a handy communication tool to have as you travel to different parts of the world.
 The user-friendly interface also means the tool is effortless to use even on smaller devices like your apple watch.